A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Prescriptively-Constrained Hacking Intervals

 \subsection{Examples}

-We present examples of prescriptively-constrained hacking intervals for k-nearest neighbor (where the researcher chooses $k$ within a reasonable range), matching for causal inference (where the researcher chooses a matching algorithm), and adding a new feature (where the researcher adds a new feature constrained by its relationship to existing data).
+We present examples of prescriptively-constrained hacking intervals for, first, the simple example of k-nearest neighbors (where the researcher chooses $k$ within a reasonable range) and then the more complex example of adding a new feature (where the researcher adds a new feature constrained by its relationship to existing data).
+Using results from \citet{Noor1} we also show the example of matching for causal inference (where the researcher chooses a matching algorithm) in \textbf{Appendix B}.